Skip to Main Content

 3. Sell unused gift cards

-You could turn that gift into cash with the help of online gift card resellers like CardCash.
+Instead, you could turn that gift into cash with the help of online gift card resellers like CardCash.
 Enter your gift card details on the site, and you’ll receive a quote for your card.
-You won’t receive the full value of your card, and it may take a few days to get the funds.
+You won’t receive the full value of your card, but you may get up to 92 percent of its value.
+While it may take a few days to get the funds, you’ll ultimately have cash on hand.
+Get your payout via check, bank deposit or PayPal.

 4. Access your paycheck earlier